kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 Rear anti-lift refers to the ability of the rear suspension to react the rear longitudinal load transfer induced by the rear braking force.
-In a vehicle with outboard brakes, the braking force acts at the tire contact patch through the side-view kinematic instant centre.
+In a vehicle with outboard brakes, the braking force acts at the tire contact patch and through the side-view kinematic instant centre.
 The percentage of rear anti-lift is given by the following equation: